Datatab

 Let's say your expressions are dissatisfied, neutral, and satisfied.
 There is a smaller difference between dissatisfied and neutral than between dissatisfied and satisfied.
 If you want to take the size of the difference into account, you have to use the weighted Cohen's Kappa.

-Therefore, if you have a nominal variable, you use the Cohens Kappa.
+So if you have a nominal variable, you use Cohen's Kappa.
 If you have an ordinal variable, you use the weighted Cohen's kappa.

 Reliability and validity

-It is important to note that with the weighted Cohens Kappa you can only make a statement about how reliably both raters measure the same thing.
-But you cannot make a statement about whether what the two raters measure is the right thing!
+It is important to note that the weighted Cohen's Kappa can only tell you how reliably both raters are measuring the same thing.
+It cannot tell you whether what the two raters are measuring is the right thing!

-So if both raters pretty much always measure the same thing, you would have a very high weighted Cohen's Kappa.
-Whether this measured value fits with the reality, thus, the correct is measured, the weighted Cohens Kappa does not tell you!
-In the first case one speaks of the reliability.
-In the second case, one speaks of validity.
+So if both raters are pretty much always measuring the same thing, you would have a very high weighted Cohen's Kappa.
+However, the weighted Cohen's Kappa does not tell you whether this measurement corresponds to reality, i.e. whether the raters are measuring the right thing!
+In the first case we are talking about reliability.
+In the second case we speak of validity.

-How is the weighted Cohen's Kappa calculated?
-Let's say two physicians have evaluated how satisfied they are with the therapeutic success of patients.
-The physicians can answer with dissatisfied, neutral and satisfied.
+How is the weighted Cohen's kappa calculated?
+Let's say two doctors have rated how satisfied they are with the therapeutic success of their patients.
+The doctors can answer with dissatisfied, neutral and satisfied.

-Now you want to know how big the agreement between the two doctors is.
-Since we have here an ordinal variable with the rank order dissatisfied, neutral and satisfied, we determine the agreement with the weighted Cohens Kappa.
+Now you want to know how much agreement there is between the two doctors.
+Since we have an ordinal variable with the rank order dissatisfied, neutral and satisfied, we determine the agreement with the weighted Cohen's kappa.

-In the first step we create a table with the frequencies of the respective answers.
-In doing so, we plot one rater on each axis.
-Here we have our two raters, each of whom rated whether they were dissatisfied, neutral, or satisfied with the success of one person.
+The first step is to create a table with the frequencies of each response.
+We plot one rater on each axis.
+Here we have our two raters, each of whom rated whether they were dissatisfied, neutral or satisfied with a person's success.

-Let's say a total of 75 patients were evaluated.
+Let's say a total of 75 patients have been evaluated.
 Now let's count how often each combination occurs.
-Let's say 17 times both raters answered dissatisfied, 8 times rater 1 answered dissatisfied and rater 2 answered neutral, 4 times rater 1 answered dissatisfied and rater 2 answered satisfied and so on and so forth.
-For the ratings that lie on the diagonal, both raters agree.
+Let's say 17 times both raters are dissatisfied, 8 times rater 1 is dissatisfied and rater 2 is neutral, 4 times rater 1 is dissatisfied and rater 2 is satisfied and so on and so forth.
+For the ratings on the diagonal, both raters agree.

 Where w are the weighting factors, fo are the observed frequencies, and fe are the expected frequencies.
 Instead of the frequencies, we could also use the calculated probabilities, i.e. the observed probabilities po and the expected probabilities pe.

-We have already calculated the observed frequencies.
-If we would not calculate with the frequencies but with the probabilities, we would simply calculate each frequency by the number of patients, i.e. 75, then we would have the observed probabilities.
+If we calculated Cohen's kappa using probabilities rather than frequencies, we would simply divide each frequency by the number of patients, i.e. 75, and have the observed probabilities.

 But we still need the weights and the expected frequencies.
 Let's start with the expected frequencies.